Skip to content

 • You’ll have the opportunity to complete a work experience placement of up to a year in length.
 Dependent on the duration of your placement, you could gain an additional Diploma or Certificate in Professional Practice.

 • Visit design exhibitions at venues like the V&A in London and the National Theatre costume department.
-You will also have the opportunity to go on national and international trips to see opera, ballet, theatre and dance performances.
+You will also have the opportunity to go on national and European trips to see opera, ballet, theatre and dance performances.

 • You’ll be able to personalise your studies by choosing from a range of up to eight optional modules.
 Your course also includes our School-wide, sector-leading Co Lab module.